12th Commerce SP Textbook Solutions Chapter 2 (Sources of Corporate Finance) – Maharashtra Board – Free Solution

 1) Public deposit is an important source of financing short term requirements of company.

-2) Companies receive fixed deposits from the public for the period ranging from 6 months to 36 months.
+2) Companies receive fixed deposits from the public for a period ranging from 6 months to 36 months.
 Such deposits are called as Public Deposits.

 3) Deposits are either secured or unsecured loans offered to the company.